mjwelchphd/demeler/README.md

 # Demeler Gem

-**Copyright (c) 2017 Michael J Welch, Ph.D. <mjwelchphd@gmail.com>**
+**Copyright (c) 2017-2019 Michael J Welch, Ph.D. <mjwelchphd@gmail.com>**

-_NOTE: I appologize that the documentation isn't better than it is, but I'm running way behind in my work trying to make this into a gem in order to preserve and share it._
+_NOTE: I apologize that the documentation isn't better than it is, but I'm running way behind in my work trying to make this into a gem in order to preserve and share it._

 All files in this distribution are subject to the terms of the MIT license.